Sobhan Mohmand, Career Expert 19 Sept 2020

-Including your age or date of birth (Dob) on your CV used to be a common practice even a decade ago.
-It was usually the second piece of information after the name of the applicant.
+Including your date of birth (DoB) or age on your CV used to be a common practice even a decade ago.

-Under new Age Discrimination Laws (The Employment Equality Regulations 2006, incorporated into the Equality Act 2010) you do not need to include your date of birth or disclose your age on your CV.
+Under the new age discrimination laws (i.e. The Employment Equality Regulations 2006, incorporated into the Equality Act 2010), you do not need to include your date of birth or disclose your age on your CV.
 It would be illegal for employers to discriminate against you based on these factors.

 Tumelty, S. in CV and Interview Handbook (2008, pg.67) states: “It used to be a norm to include your age, marital status or nationality on a CV.
 Today such information is regarded as obsolete.
 Part of the reason behind this is that such information could be used to discriminate against you on the grounds of your gender, age or ethnicity.
 It also means that CVs are shorter and more punchy.”